pyro-se/simple-store-management-sys/README.md

 # Simple Store System (C++/Web) - late 2021

- The project was created for the purpose of passing the 'Programming in C++' course at the university on December 2021 is a simple web application that functions as a virtual store, allowing users to browse and purchase products.
+ The project was created for the purpose of passing the 'Programming in C++' course at the university on December 2021.
+It is a simple web application that functions as a virtual store, allowing users to browse and purchase products.
 The project is implemented in PHP and utilizes HTML, CSS (Bootstrap), and text files as a simple form of data storage.
 I made it as a student and only focus to make it at least work.

 ## Features